Beyond retirement: Wealth planning for corporate executives

 Include your family in your retirement plan

 Another often overlooked option for married clients is the spouse’s pension.
 It may be that both spouses contribute to their pensions, but if one of them either doesn’t work or doesn’t have a pension, this is a missed opportunity.
-“All too often we find that the spouse doesn’t have a pension,” Lindskog says.
-“What they’re missing here is that anyone can contribute to another person’s pension plan up to the £40,000 annual limit.”
+“All too often we find that the spouse doesn’t have a pension,” Sheard says.
+“What they’re missing here is that a non-working spouse can still claim tax relief on gross annual pension contributions of £3,600.
+If they’re working, they can potentially make tax-relieved contributions of up to £60,000, depending on their relevant earnings.”

 Solve any over-concentration problems

-An often overlooked aspect of retirement planning is the question of how much wealth a corporate executive might have tied up in the company share scheme.
-This is one reason why Lindskog emphasises the importance of looking at every source of a client’s wealth.
-“If you’re in a share scheme, no matter how good your employer might be, you have a concentration risk,” Lindskog says.
+Another aspect of retirement planning is the question of how much wealth a corporate executive might have tied up in the company share scheme.
+This is one reason why Patel emphasises the importance of looking at every source of a client’s wealth.
+“If you’re in a share scheme, no matter how good your employer might be, you have a concentration risk,” Patel says.
 Therefore, depending on how much wealth is held in a single company’s shares, it might be necessary to seek additional diversification to act as a buffer in the event that the company share price falls.

 Consider philanthropy

 Planning for life after work is not simply about covering living and leisure costs.
-For many people, it also means leaving a legacy, perhaps to the next generation and perhaps to a charity.
-Lindskog says that this is an important factor that needs to be considered.
-“The reality is that clients of this type often have more than enough money to fund retirement, so the real question they face is what they want to pass to their children and what their attitude might be to charities or philanthropic causes,” he says.
+For many people, it also means leaving a legacy, perhaps to the next generation and/or a charity.
+Sheard says that this is an important factor that needs to be considered.
+“The reality is that corporate executive clients often have more than enough money to fund retirement, so the real question they face is what they want to pass to their children and what their attitude might be to charities or philanthropic causes,” he says.
 This includes structuring a client’s wealth in preparation for leaving it to the next generation as well as arranging for gifts and donations to be made during their lifetime and upon their death.

-In these ways retirement planning, even for the wealthy, can reap rewards: no one can put a price on the peace of mind that comes from knowing that you and your heirs are well provided for and that your legacy lives on.
+Retirement planning done early, and done well, can reap rewards: no one can put a price on the peace of mind that comes from knowing that you and your loved ones are well provided for and that your legacy will live on.

 The investments or services contained in this report may not be suitable for you and it is recommended that you consult an independent investment adviser if you are in doubt about the suitability of such investments or services.